-Former President Jimmy Carter ‘feels fine’ after fall
+Ex-President Jimmy Carter has black eye, stitches after fall

 “We have been at war more than 226 years.
 We have been at peace for about 16 years” since the Declaration of Independence in 1776, he said, adding that every U.S. military conflict from the Korean War onward has been a war of “choice.”

-Carter also has been accepting visits from several 2020 presidential candidates, but he’s held back on endorsing any of his fellow Democrats, offering only clues to his thinking.
+Carter also has been accepting visits from several 2020 presidential candidates, but he’s held back on endorsing any of his fellow Democrats, offering few clues to his thinking.